 Prices are per month, billed annually

-What I liked: Their numerous integrations that let you connect the chat with your newsletter tool (ex.
-GetResponse, Mailchimp) or CRM (ex.
-Salesforce).
+What I liked: Their numerous plugins that let you easily add the chat widget to the most popular website builders (WordPress, Weebly etc.) with just a couple of clicks.
+Plus, integrations that connect the chat with your newsletter tool (e.g. GetResponse, Mailchimp) or CRM (e.g. Salesforce).
 They make it easy to set everything up.
-Also, they are experimenting with a chatbot (BotEngine), which I find exciting.

-Recommendable for: everyone who has the necessary budget, needs a reliable live chat and wants to take advantage of their plentiful features (help desk, apps etc.).
+Recommendable for: everyone who has the necessary budget, needs a complete and reliable live chat tool, and wants to take advantage of LiveChat’s plentiful features (help desk, apps etc.).

 Next to their 14-days free trial there is even a free plan for up to 20 chats per month.
 Enough to dip your toes in the water.